What happens to benefits when someone dies?

 If you’re receiving carer’s benefits, you need to report your friend or family member’s death to the Northern Ireland Bereavement Service, Tell Us Once, or the DWP Bereavement Service (see above).

 Your carer’s benefits will stop after your friend or family member’s death.

-If you’re getting Carer’s Allowance or Income Support, your benefit payments can continue for up to eight weeks following the death of the person you were caring for.
-The Carer Premium in other means-tested benefits may also continue for up to eight weeks.
+If you’re getting Carer’s Allowance or Income Support for carers, your benefit payments can continue for up to eight weeks following the death of the person you were caring for.
+The carer premium and other means-tested benefits may also continue for up to eight weeks.

 Social Fund Funeral Expenses Payment

 You may be able to get a payment from the Social Fund if you’re on a low income and need help paying for a funeral you are arranging.
 How much you get will depend on your circumstances.
 We have more information on our page Paying for a funeral.

 If the person who died was getting tax credits, or if you were getting them together as a couple, you need to tell the Tax Credit Office within one month of their death.
 You can do this online at GOV.UK , by phoning the Tax Credits helpline (0345 300 3900; textphone 0345 300 3909) or by writing to the Tax Credit Office.

 Sorting out practical things when a friend or family member has died can be difficult.
 If you need information or support, you can: